andypotatohy/roast/README.md

 This software uses free packages from the Internet, except Matlab, which is a proprietary software by the MathWorks.
 You need a valid Matlab license to run this software.

 ROAST is considered as an "aggregate" rather than "derived work", based on the definitions in [GPL FAQ](http://www.gnu.org/licenses/gpl-faq.html#MereAggregation).
-The ROAST license only applies to the scripts, documentation and the individual MRI data under `example/` folder in this package and excludes those programs stored in the `lib/` directory.
+The ROAST license only applies to the scripts, documentations, and the individual MRI data under `example/` folder in this package and excludes those programs stored in the `lib/` directory.
 The software under `lib/` follow their respective licenses.
 This software is only intended for non-commercial use.

 (c) [Yu (Andy) Huang](https://www.parralab.org/people/yu-andy-huang/), Parra Lab at CCNY